wp-plugins/my-wp-tagcanvas/readme.txt

 == Changelog ==

+= 4.6.1 =
+1. Prevented Firefox from showing an error when image_cf() is selected without supplying an image URL for it.

 = 4.6 =
 1. Added new shape: Crown.
 2. Extended range of some Number of tags options.